kyaiooiayk/Git-Cheatsheet/README.md

-# Git-Cheatsheet
 # GIT Cheatsheet
-*List of commands/situation you may find yourselF dealing with.*
+*List of commands & case studies you may find yourselF dealing with.*

 ## Git, GitHub and GitLab
 - **GIT** stands for Global Information Tracker. - GitHub and GitLab are remote server repositories based on GIT.